A Simple Linear Patch Revives Layer-Pruned Large Language Models: Abstract

 \section{Abstract}

-Layer pruning has become a popular technique for compressing large language models (LLMs) due to its simplicity.
-However, existing layer pruning methods often suffer from significant performance drops.
-We identify that \textit{this degradation stems from the mismatch of activation magnitudes across layers and tokens at the pruning interface}.
-To address this, we propose \textsc{LinearPatch}, a simple plug-and-play technique to revive the layer-pruned LLMs.
-The proposed method adopts Hadamard transformation to suppress massive outliers in particular tokens, and channel-wise scaling to align the activation magnitudes.
-These operations can be fused into a single matrix, which functions as a patch to bridge the pruning interface with negligible inference overhead. \textsc{LinearPatch} retains up to \textbf{94.15\%} performance of the original model when pruning 5 layers of LLaMA-3-8B on the question answering benchmark, surpassing existing state-of-the-art methods by \textbf{4\%}.
-In addition, the patch matrix can be further optimized with memory efficient offline knowledge distillation.
-With only 5K samples, the retained performance of \textsc{LinearPatch} can be further boosted to \textbf{95.16\%} within 30 minutes on a single computing card.
+Layer pruning has emerged as a widely used technique for compressing large language models (LLMs).
+However, existing layer pruning approaches often incur substantial performance degradation.
+We identify the majority of this degradation to a single yet previously overlooked issue: \textit{the mismatch of activation magnitudes at the pruning interface}.
+The pre-interface activations exhibit significantly different scales from the post-interface ones, causing the distributional shift as it propagates through the remaining layers.
+To address this issue, we introduce \textsc{LinearPatch}, a lightweight and plug-and-play technique that fuses two operations into one matrix multiply at the pruning interface: (i) a Hadamard transformation that suppresses massive outliers at particular tokens and (ii) a channel-wise scaling that aligns activation statistics.
+On LLaMA-3-8B, \textsc{LinearPatch} preserves up to \textbf{94.15\%} of the original model's performance when pruning 5 out of 32 layers, outperforming the previous state of the art by \textbf{4\%}.
+The patch can be further refined with 5K unlabeled samples via memory-efficient offline distillation, pushing the retention to 95.16\% within only 30 minutes on a single GPU.
+Code is available at \url{https://github.com/chenxinrui-tsinghua/LinearPatch}.